PHASE THREE of LED streetlight installation project is underway!

 What’s going on?
 CPAU is in the third phase of thei project to install LED streetlights throughout Palo Alto.
 No neighborhood was “singled out” to get the new streetlights, but rather installation is being completed in stages.
 (Click here for a project map.)

-With the 2,300 additional "COOPER" LED lights installed in this third phase--to be completed by summer 2014---roughly 85% of the 6,600 street lights in Palo Alto will be converted.
+With the 2,300 additional "COOPER" LED lights installed in this third phase--which began in February 2014 and is expected to finish up by the end of this summer---roughly 85% of the 6,600 street lights in Palo Alto will be converted.
 The contractor for this phase is Express Energy Services.

 Note: LED streetlights are only being installed where previously there were "cobra-head" style lightposts.
 The old-style decorative "Washington" and "tear drop" streetlight posts are not being replaced but will be retrofitted with more efficient lighting as a future project.